 about

-Céline Struger, *1982 in Klagenfurt, is an Austrian artist working in sculpture and site-specific art.
+Céline Struger (born 1982 in Klagenfurt) is an Austrian artist whose practice comprises sculpture and site-specific art.